Respond is a registered charity that has been providing innovative services for children and adults with learning disabilities since 1991.

 Our model is informed by:

-Each client will have a 'case manager' who is separate from the therapist, providing a bridge between the confidential therapeutic work and the client's everyday support network.
-The network thus becomes a tangible part of the transformative process of therapy as well as keeping the therapeutic relationship 'safe.'
+Each person referred for psychotherapy will have 2 therapists assigned to them.
+They will have their individual therapist who they will meet with each week and there will be a second therapist who is the 'case manager therapist' who will support the systemic network.
+The Case Manager provides an initial training to the supportive network and then becomes a bridge between the confidential therapeutic work and the client's everyday support network.
+The network thus becomes a tangible part of the transformative process of therapy as well as keeping the therapeutic relationship 'safe'.

 Referrals to Respond are commissioned with the following as a minimum: